 - Represent Donna Klein Jewish Academy, as requested by school leadership, at school or community functions

-Please note that the family is responsible for any costs not covered by this scholarship.
+Please note that the scholarship will include partial or complete tuition expenses.
+The scholarship recipient’s family is responsible for any costs not covered by this scholarship.

 Steps in the process:

 Submit an application for admission to the Claire and Emanuel G. Rosenblatt High School, including all Teacher Recommendation Forms.
 The application can be found here